skeeto/skeeto.github.com/_posts/2023-01-18-u-config-a-new-lean-pkg-config-clone.markdown

-In recent years I've been convinced that unsigned sizes were a serious error, probably even one of the great early computing mistakes, and that [sizes and subscripts should be typed][signed].
+In recent years I've been convinced that unsigned sizes were a serious error, probably even one of the great early computing mistakes, and that [sizes and subscripts should be signed][signed].
 Not only that, pkg-config has no business dealing with gigantic objects!
 We're talking about short strings and tiny files.
 If it ends up with a large object, then there's a defect somewhere — either in itself or the system — and it should abort.